sparkfun/phant-docs/api/metadata.md

 Returns a `callback` with the arguments of `err` and `streams`. `streams` will be a JavaScript array of objects with the [default schema](#default-schema) as properties.
-If `streams` is falsey, assume no streams matched you query.
-If `err` is set, assume the call failed.
+If `streams` is falsey, assume no streams matched your query.
+If `err` is truthy, assume the call failed.

 **Example** Retrieve a list of streams using the default settings